WORKPLACE LIES – “Leadership is a feature”.

 • vulnerability (the courage to be imperfect in public, to relinquish the need to be right or to be the smartest person in the room).

 These things, and a few others, are said to be needed so that our leaders can build effective relationships with others.
 And yet these characteristics are curiously circumscribed: authenticity is important, right up until the point when the leader, authentically, says that he has no idea what to do, which then fractures his vision.
+Likewise, vulnerability is important until the moment when the leader’s comfort with his own flaws causes us to doubt him, and to question whether he is sufficiently inspirational.

+Apparently, we require authentic sureness and reassuring vulnerability, however contradictory those things may be.
+The personal qualities that make the list are Goldilocks qualities-they must be neither too hot, nor too cold, but just right.
 These little inconsistencies, however, melt away in the face of our conviction that leadership is a great good at work – it is always better for a person to have more of it, and the more leaders an organization has, the better.
-This much, at least, appears settled – and as a result you will be told that the most important thing you can do to advance your career is to “grow your leadership.”
+This much, at least, appears settled – and as a result you will be told that the most important thing you can do to advance your career is to “grow your leadership.”.

 Now, some might choose other attributes for their lists, but those above are a reasonable summary of the theory-world view of leadership.
 And the reason that this isn’t a post on leadership is not that the qualities listed aren’t useful (they are) or that this topic has been done to death (it’s close) but, rather, that when I look critically, I realize that we may well have misunderstood leadership altogether.
 Indeed, the lie that we encounter at work is that leadership is a feature.
 Well it is NOT.